 A CFO asks where Microsoft spend is leaking.
 A CIO asks whether Cloud PCs are ready.
 A security lead asks for evidence.
 An MSP asks how to repeat the work.
 A migration owner asks why applications are still blocking delivery.
 Start there.

-Three commercial moments, twelve technical routes.
+Three commercial moments, fourteen technical routes.

 The solution groups match how teams describe the problem before they know the product name: readiness evidence, operating control, or cost and modernisation pressure.